 Transilluminated powered phlebectomy is a varicose vein removal procedure and is an alternative to stab phlebectomy, also knows as ambulatory phlebectomy.
 Your vein specialists inserts a light under your skin to see your varicose veins clearly, and then removes them using a slim tube that cuts and suctions away the varicose veins.

 Although less invasive methods of treating varicose veins are more common today, some vein conditions are better treated with transilluminated powered phlebectomy.
 This includes people who have large varicose veins or complications of varicose veins, such as bleeding or ulcers.

 Phlebectomy is the surgical removal of all or part of a varicose vein through small cuts (incisions) in the skin.
 With ambulatory phlebectomy, several incisions are needed.

 Transilluminated powered phlebectomy uses a device that has a long, narrow tube with a rotating blade at the tip.
 The blade cuts the varicose vein into small pieces, which are then sucked into the tube and destroyed.

 A light source is also placed beneath the skin to light up the veins through the tissue (transilluminated).
 This helps your doctor see the varicose veins more clearly.

 How is transilluminated powered phlebectomy performed?

-While insurance frequently covers the cost of transilluminated powered phlebectomy when deemed “medically necessary,” many plans require conservative measures such as exercise, weight loss, and compression hose first.
-Cost is determined by the extent of the varicose veins to be treated.
-More than one treatment may be required depending on the extent and severity of your varicose veins.
+While insurance frequently covers the cost of transilluminated powered phlebectomy when deemed “medically necessary,” you should check with your insurance company before scheduling your procedure.
+Also, more than one type of treatment may be needed depending on the extent and severity of your varicose veins.